 Swimming is my mother's hobby.

-The sentence above shows the particle turning a verb into a noun and then being used as a possession particle.
-Some people even believe that noga [のが] is a particle, but it's just the junction of the particle [の] with [が] or [は].
+The above sentence shows the particle transforming a verb into a noun and then being used as a possessive particle.
+Some people even believe that noga [のが] is a particle, but it is just the combination of the particle [の] with [が] or [は].

-We have previously written an article that talks exactly about transforming nouns with the particle in [の].
-If you want to read our article click here to learn more about no e koto.
+We have previously written an article that talks exactly about transforming nouns with the particle no [の].
+If you want to read our article click here to learn more about no and koto.

 Using the no [の] particle with adjectives

-Many people claim the possibility of joining the particle no [の] with an adjective of both [い] and [な] type, is this really possible?
-A single Japanese word can be a noun, verb and adjective.
+Many people claim the possibility of combining the particle no [の] with an adjective of both [い] type and [な] type; is this really possible?
+A single Japanese word can be a noun, verb, and adjective.

 We need to understand that Japanese works differently from our language.
 An adjective or noun in Japanese is not always considered the same thing in English.
 So the answer to that question will depend on the point of view.

-The great truth is that all words used with the particle no [の] are nouns, even though they describe or give the impression of being an adjective.
-See some example sentences below:
+The great truth is that all the words used with the particle no [の] are nouns, even if they describe or give the impression of being an adjective.
+Here are some example sentences below:

-• Himitsu no tokoro [秘密の所] - Secret (mysterious) place;
+- Himitsu no tokoro [秘密の所] - Secret place (mysterious);

-• Takusan no kukkii [たくさんのクッキー] – Lots of cookies;
+- Takusan no kukkii [たくさんのクッキー] - Many cookies;

-All the sentences above have an adjective, but not always the meaning is an adjective.
-For example, plenty may abundant meaning, but in the above sentence he has passed the idea of many, as he is also a noun.
+All the sentences above have an adjective, but the meaning is not always that of an adjective.
+For example, takusan can mean abundant, but in the sentence above it conveyed the idea of many, since it is also a noun.

-There are situations that we will not always know how to differentiate or translate a sentence, in the case of eternal love, could mean love of eternity.
+There are situations where we won't always know how to differentiate or translate a sentence, in the case of 愛の永遠, it could mean eternity of love.
 The interpretation depends on our knowledge and the second noun.

 Fortunately, not all adjectives [な] can be used with the particle [の].
 So we will hardly have any confusion to understand if that sentence refers to an adjective or a noun.